Alexandra L. Adame, PhD

 Biography

 My undergraduate education at Mount Holyoke College is an essential cornerstone in my professional development.
-The women's college setting helped me to find my voice through many supportive peer and mentoring relationships.
+I experienced small classroom learning environments with dedicated and inspiring faculty.
+The women's college setting helped me find my voice through many supportive peer and mentoring relationships.
 The opportunity to complete a senior honors thesis ignited my passion for qualitative research and gave me the confidence to begin a doctoral program upon graduation.
+I earned my doctorate in clinical psychology at Miami University, where I trained in humanistic, psychodynamic, and cognitive-behavioral modalities.
+I completed my pre-doctoral internship at SUNY Upstate Medical University, and then began my teaching career at Seattle University in 2010.

 Teaching & Research Interests